 shapely.geometry package under the name

-we can access all of the functions in it using
+We can now access all of the functions in

 In the second approach, we can import just a particular function, using

 from shapely import Point

 After that, we can refer to the particular function(s) we imported by their name alone, as in: